chiyuu-git/digital-garden/src/site/notes/programming/front-end/field/editor/tiptap-advanced.md

 // <p data-color="pink" style="color: pink">Example Text</p>
 ```

-You can completly disable the rendering of attributes with `rendered: false`.
+You can completely disable the rendering of attributes with `rendered: false`.

 ### Global Attributes